-Welcome Center/Student Services Center
+Ann Hoover Welcome Center/ Student Services Center

-In 2011, a 1,700-square-foot Welcome Center was added to the front of the Student Services Center.
+In 2011, the 1,700-square-foot Ann Hoover Welcome Center was added to the front of the Student Services Center.
 It includes a large welcome desk and waiting area, and two small offices, one of which contains computers dedicated to students who need to fill out admissions applications or financial aid forms.
-The Welcome Center is the first place that visitors are directed.
-The Student Services Center also houses a student lounge, the Armadillo Café, and office facilities for Student Services.
+The Ann Hoover Welcome Center is the first place that visitors are directed.
+The Student Services Center also houses a student lounge, the Armadillo Café, SRO's offices, and office facilities for Student Services.